The Russia investigation and Donald Trump: a timeline from on-the-record sources (updated)

 Feb.
 18, 2018: Dutch attorney Alex Van Der Zwaan is indicted for lying to the FBI about interactions with Rick Gates and another associate of Manafort.
 He would later plead guilty and serve a 30-day sentence before being deported to the Netherlands.

 Feb.
-22, 2018: A superseding indictment is filed against Manafort and Gates containing 32 charges, including tax and bank fraud.
+22, 2018: A new indictment is filed against Manafort and Gates containing 32 charges, including tax and bank fraud.

 Feb.
 23, 2018: Gates pleads guilty and agrees to work with Mueller’s probe.

-April 9, 2018: The FBI raids the offices of Trump’s longtime lawyer and fixer Michael Cohen.
+April 9, 2018: The FBI raids the offices of Trump’s longtime lawyer and aide Michael Cohen.
 The case is referred to the U.S. Attorney’s office in the Southern District of New York.

 April 19, 2018: Memos are released of former FBI Director James Comey, providing his contemporaneous written impressions of several one-on-one discussions with Trump.